 \section{Abstract}

 Hakimi and Schmeichel determined a sharp lower bound for the number of cycles of length 4 in a maximal planar graph with $n$ vertices, $n\geq 5$.
 It has been shown that the bound is sharp for $n = 5,12$ and $n\geq 14$ vertices.
-However, it was only conjectured by the authors about the minimum number of cycles of length 4 for maximal planar graphs with the remaining small vertex numbers.
-In this note we confirm their conjecture.
+However, the authors only conjectured the minimum number of cycles of length 4 for maximal planar graphs with the remaining small vertex numbers.
+In this note, we confirm their conjecture.